-In a Single Sign-On (SSO) network user authentication is achieved in a login dialog where the User supplies his credentials, usually by entering his user name and password.
+In a Single Sign-On (SSO) network user authentication is achieved in a login dialog where the User supplies unique credentials, usually by entering their user name and password.
 SSO networks establish a web-of-trust between users and domain services.
 System administrators like SSO domains, because they provide a single interface to control access of Domain Users to servers and services.

 Making SavaPage part of an SSO domain is the most sophisticated setup possible.
 In this way access to the SavaPage queues can be controlled on a domain defined user and group level, and by doing so we can create authenticated queues.

 In Windows Domains authenticated SavaPage Print Queues can solely be